DylanParenzee/IBM-cybersecurity-course/README.md

 13.10.22

 - delved deeper into the history of cybersecurity and cyber warfare today and grasped a better understanding of why cybersecurity is needed after researching into some specific cyber attacks and cyber warefare examples.

+- things to consider before applying a cyber security program.